RicePxtch/SoloLeveling-web/README.md

 for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
-Non-profit, educational or personal use tips the balance in favor of fair use.
+Non-profit, educational or personal use tips the balance in favor of fair use. this is not the finished version im still working on it.